 Surfaces behave like smart groups which mask and warp content placed inside of it to match the real world scene.
 Surfaces simplify the content creation process for complex real-world scenes through an entirely 2D workflow.

 Content creation in Lightform Creator is powered by the Smart Scan image and user-defined Surfaces.

 In Lightform Creator, content such as images, videos, and effects, live within a Surface.
-The Surface behaves like a smart group which masks and warps the content placed inside of it to match the real world scene.
+The Surface behaves like a smart group that masks and warps the content placed inside of it to match the real-world scene.

 This allows users to quickly augment or add digital content to pixels that have been aligned and perspectively corrected without needing to use 3D tools or create a 3D model of the scene beforehand.

 In most content creation software, content and objects are often created in arbitrary positions based on the user's preference and masks are optional.
 In projected augmented reality, the position and orientation of content are predetermined by the scene being augmented.